By ALICE NACHILEMBE

 Ms Katanga said police can’t work in a vacuum without information and members of the public are the ones with information so they should be free to give information as they are protected.

 She has urged the residents to be each other’s keeper as the happenings are happening in their own eyes.

 Ms Kantanga said the three incidents of hacking are of similar pattern and it is not Zambian.

-“It seems the hacking is driven the spillage of blood as such we need concerted effort from the police and the community to arrest the crime.
+“It seems the hacking is driven by the spillage of blood as such we need concerted effort from the police and the community to arrest the crime.
 We need to get hold of one of these groups doing this.
-The police are on the ground and the people should also come on board providing information and civic leaders should also come on boarder to fight this,” she said.
+The police are on the ground and the people should also come on board by providing information and civic leaders should also come on boarder to fight this,” she said.

 She said that there is no excuse for lawlessness when crime has been committed.

 Ms Katanga has appealed to the people to remain calm and continue with normal duties as the situation is under control and the police are still on the ground doing patrols.